 $ coverage run -m unittest discover

-Nose has been unmaintained for a long time.
-You should seriously consider adopting a different test runner.
+Nose has been unmaintained since at least 2015.
+You should seriously consider using a different test runner.

 $ nosetests arg1 arg2

 $ coverage run -m nose arg1 arg2

 To limit coverage measurement to code in the current directory, and also find files that weren’t executed at all, add the